Stephen Mitchell (philanthropist): Education

-Mitchell attended Linlithgow Grammar School (built in the 1620s and later destroyed by fire), which stood to the south of St. Michael’s Parish Church in the Kirkgate area of the town.
+Mitchell attended Linlithgow Grammar School(built in the 1620s and later destroyed by fire), which stood to the south of St. Michael’s Parish Church in the Kirkgate area of the town.
 He was regarded as being a good student, who passed through a better than ordinary course of general culture for the time, including Classics and French.
 In 1805, he began a four-year apprenticeship with Messrs.
-James Anderson & Co., merchants, of Leith and London.
+James Anderson & Company, merchants, of Leith and London.

 In 1809, Stephen Mitchell entered the family tobacco-manufacturing business, Stephen Mitchell & Son, which was set up in 1723 by his great-grandfather, also named Stephen Mitchell.
 This family business originally comprised a shop in town at 150 High Street, Linlithgow, in the Vennel area, on the corner leading to the Loch (at one time the site of Linlithgow Library) - and a snuff-mill in the countryside at Waulkmilton.
 The business benefitted from its convenient situation between the tobacco supplies of Glasgow and the market facilities of Edinburgh and grew until the period of the American Revolution and its resulting negative impact on European tobacco prices.
 This economic downturn had convinced Stephen Mitchell’s father to leave Scotland and seek employment in the tobacco trade of the United States of America; setting off in August 1784 and eventually returning around the summer of 1787, he observed and worked for operators establishing industrialised tobacco manufacture in the Petersburg and Richmond areas of Virginia.